 The roadblocks are being set up, the police dispatched and the drones are hovering in the sky to catch cheaters.
 This year, China’s annual college entrance exam season will run from June 7 to 9.
 You can almost smell the pressure in the air as more than 10 million students across the country prepare to take the National College Entrance Examination, aka the ‘gaokao,’ a high-stakes exam on which students’ entire future depends.

 Students bury their heads in "paper seas."
 Image via Quora

-The gaokao (高考) is an examination that is taken by Chinese students in their third and final year of high school typically from June 7 to June 8 or 9 (however, this year it has been delayed for obvious reasons).
+The gaokao (高考) is an examination that is taken by Chinese students in their third and final year of high school typically from June 7 to June 8 or 9.
 It is also the lone criterion for admission into Chinese universities.
 One Chinese saying aptly compares the exam to a stampede of “thousands of soldiers and tens of thousands of horses across a single log bridge.”

 Though varying from province to province, the gaokao generally includes tests of Chinese literature, mathematics and a foreign language (in most cases English).
 If students choose liberal arts as specialty in high school, they need to take additional tests related to history, politics and geography.
 If they choose science, they’ll take physics, chemistry and biology tests.